joealden/corum-client/docs/1-analysis.md

 - Header (Top of the page)
   - Top left - Logo linking to homepage
   - Top Right - Login/logout/sign-up button/link
-- Navigation (Left side under Header, think this is better placement than Reddit at the top)
+- Navigation (Left side under Header, think this is better placement than Reddit at the top as it is easier to navigate through)
-  - Sub-forum subscriptions at the top (Called Favorites, users can access their favorites first)
+  - Sub-forum subscriptions at the top (Called Favorites, users can access their favorites first.
+This will mean that returning users can access content they want to see quicker)
-  - All other sub-forums below (Search bar of all sub-forums for easy movement around the site)
+  - All other sub-forums below (Search bar of all sub-forums for easier navigation around the site)
   - Highlight the currently selected sub-forum in the nav (So the user can easily see where they are)
-- Current sub-forum (Render selection message upon first load/after login when no sub-forum is selected - gives first time user some instructions on what to do)
+- Current sub-forum (Render selection message upon first load/after login when no sub-forum is selected - gives first time user some helpful instructions on what to do)
-  - Give user sort selection (newest / most popular)
+  - Give user sort selection (newest / most popular [This gives the user a choice on how they wish to view the content])
   - Eventually make it so posts are loaded in dynamically (paginated)
   - Each post
-    - Current amount of up votes (Shows popularity of post)
+    - Current amount of up votes (Shows popularity of post, which could be an indication of how good the post is and if it is worth viewing)
     - Title -> links to link/post
 - Selected post (Fills the space where the sub-forum was)
-  - Title
+  - Title (So that the user can always see where they are)
-  - Time Posted
+  - Time Posted (This can give context of how relevant the content is [For example, an older post may not be so up to date])
-  - User that posted it
+  - User that posted it (Could tell the user if the information is credible)
   - Amount of votes
   - Content
   - Comments (For discussion of the post, show message if empty)